 Hess-Verdon is in Newport Beach.
 We have 30 years’ experience in estate planning law.
 We have helped many clients protect their estate, grow their estate, and pass it down to their loved ones through various legal instruments.

 Our probate lawyers can help you administer or contest a will.
 We also have expertise in business law and elder abuse law.
 Expect personalized services that put you in control.
-Request a free limited-time no-obligation case assessment
+Request a no-obligation case assessment

 Advanced Estate Planning